Home Metro Vancouver Municipalities and Parts of Town The City of Burnaby Nikkei Place Japanese-Canadian Museum and Cultural Centre in Burnaby

 The Nikkei Cultural Centre hosts seniors’ activities, cooking classes and arts, culture and fitness programs.
 It also offers Japanese language lessons, children’s camps and martial arts classes.

-In addition to the museum, at Nikkei Place there is a seniors’ housing facility, the Hi Genki Japanese Restaurant (which gets good reviews), and a Japanese garden.
-In addition to limited on-street parking, there is also a parkade underground.
+In addition to the museum, at Nikkei Place there is a seniors’ housing facility and a Japanese garden.
+On-street parking in the area is limited; however, there is a parkade underground.

 Nikkei Centre Spring Bazaar